josehu07/summerset/publish/bodega/ARTIFACT.md

 ## Evaluation

 Evaluation can be done via automated wrapper scripts.
+These scripts currently require the local machine to be able to SSH to CloudLab nodes via default SSH identity (i.e., custom `-i <xxx.id_rsa>` not yet supported).

 ### Killing Processes